Average Weather in Boston Massachusetts, United States

 For the purposes of this report, the geographical coordinates of Boston are 42.358 deg latitude, -71.060 deg longitude, and 10 ft elevation.

-The topography within 2 miles of Boston contains only modest variations in elevation, with a maximum elevation change of 118 feet, and an average elevation above sea level of 10 feet.
-Within 10 miles contains significant variations in elevation (502 feet).
-Within 50 miles contains large variations in elevation (2,037 feet).
+The topography within 2 miles of Boston contains only modest variations in elevation, with a maximum elevation change of 118 feet and an average elevation above sea level of 10 feet.
+Within 10 miles contains only modest variations in elevation (502 feet).
+Within 50 miles contains significant variations in elevation (2,037 feet).

 The area within 2 miles of Boston is covered by artificial surfaces (77%) and water (23%), within 10 miles by artificial surfaces (65%) and water (29%), and within 50 miles by trees (39%) and water (33%).

 This report illustrates the typical weather in Boston, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Boston.

 For each station, the records are corrected for the elevation difference between that station and Boston according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.